yump/fish-completion-aggressive/readme.md

 `openat()` is not called for the subdirectories.
 The same is true if `complete -C "cd "` is used at an interactive prompt with strace attached.

+# Why does interactive use call openat() when complete -C does not?

+Attempts at getting perf and bpftrace to profile syscalls by userspace stacks both failed.
+(See `perf_record_openat.fish`.)
+So we turn to the debugger.

+rr trace collected with procedure in `collect_debug_traces.fish`.

+break on complete() and wopendir().

+Observe that wopendir() is being called a bunch because the flag, `expand_flag::special_for_cd_autocomplete` is set.
+This flag is forwarded from `completer_t.flags.autosuggestion` in `completer_t::complete_param_expand` at complete.cpp:1064.

+After investigation with gdb, it appears that `complete -C"cd "`